-The CSUSB Financial Aid Office accepts scholarship applications for the upcoming academic year beginning in January.
+The CSUSB Office of Financial Aid and Scholarships accepts scholarship applications for the upcoming academic year beginning in January.
 Scholarships are awarded to new and continuing students attending CSUSB.
-Most scholarships are administered by the CSUSB Financial Aid Office.
+Most scholarships are administered by the CSUSB Office of Financial Aid and Scholarships.
 Others are administered by department majors and associations.
 Applications and further information about department scholarships may be obtained by contacting the department or association directly.

 Applicants only need to complete the CSUSB scholarship application once to be considered for all campus scholarships for which they are eligible.
 The deadline to apply is listed on the application when you log in.
-For further information, please contact the Financial Aid Office at (909) 537-5227.
+For further information, please contact the Office of Financial Aid and Scholarships at (909) 537-5227.

 **The CSUSB Scholarship Application will be available online via MyCoyote.
 Look for the "CSUSB Scholarship Site" link.